Hesprmic/VBA-challenge/README.md

 Included are pictures of the files with completed each of the tabs completed using the code.
 Alphabetical Testing with VBA code (instead of multiple_year_stock_data excel sheet since it's too large).

+****Received help from Tyler Aden And also worked with Brandon Britt to clean up code and ensure that the code ran for every tab consecutively.

 Below is the code for the homework which is also included in the Alphabetical Testing excel sheet(as mentioned in line 4 above)

 Sub stock_analysis()